wapmorgan/Morphos/README.md

     ```

 ## Addition of new languages.
-To add a new language quite simply: create the class inheriting BasicDeclension and realize three necessary methods:
+To add a new language simply: create the class inheriting BasicDeclension and realize three abstract methods from BasicDeclension:

 * Checks, whether if rules of formation of forms for this name.
   ```php